 The Golden Retriever has been one of America’s top breeds since its recognition by the AKC in 1925.
 They’re known for their good-hearted nature, trainability, soft mouth—and among other things, their dense golden coats.
 But despite their name, not all Golden Retrievers are distinctly “Golden”.
 In fact, they have a few different coat colors although not all of them are acceptable in traditional dog shows.

-And while we’ll go over the different color coats, this article still stands as a great excuse to look at pictures of adorable types of Golden Retriever colors!
+While we’ll of course go over the different color coats, this article still stands as a great excuse to look at pictures of adorable types of Golden Retriever colors!

 As far as Golden Retrievers are concerned, there are five different color variations.
 You may see people trying to sell you “Ultra-Rare” or “Exotic-Colored” Retrievers.
 Do not fall for these traps.

 If the color isn’t one of these recognized coats, you’re probably not getting a pure-bred Golden Retriever.
-Not to say, that those Good Boys and Girls don’t deserve love.
-It’s just that if you’re looking for a show dog, you’ll need to steer clear of these Snake Oil Salespeople.
+Not to say, that those dogs don’t deserve love of course.
+It’s just that if you’re looking for a show dog, you’ll need to steer clear of these sneaky breeders.